Aaron Judge Player Props: Yankees vs. Dodgers

 Aaron Judge At The Plate

-- Judge has an RBI in 21 of 48 games this season, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in five contests.
+- In 44.9% of his games this season, Judge has had at least one RBI.
+He's picked up more than one in 24.5% and driven in three or more of his team's runs in five contests.

+- He has scored in 31 games this year (63.3%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.